zavjs/SoccerStars/README.md

 # Soccer Stars - 2017

-This is an app that shows information about the important soccer players in dedicated pages.
+This is an app that collects information about the most relevant soccer players in dedicated pages, including integration with the Reddit API.

-Includes Reddit API integration, covering subjects such as server-side rendering, progressive enhancement, and routing in React.
+It covered subjects such as server-side rendering, progressive enhancement, and routing in React.